 If you are injured at work, your first priority is to get immediate treatment.
 As soon as possible afterward, memorialize the events surrounding your injury or onset of your illness.
 Write down or video-record your recollection of how the injury or illness occurred, including what you were doing, where you were, who else was present, and any statements you or anyone else made at the time.
 Memories fade quickly, especially after traumatic or painful experiences.
 Take pictures of your injuries, if appropriate.
 If there were witnesses to your injury, ask them to write down their recollections of what occurred.
 Obtain copies of any incident reports that you or your employer made at the time or after the occurrence.

 It’s important to properly report your injury or illness to your employer, even if you’re not sure it will result in a long-term disability.
 Recent amendments to the notice provisions in Iowa require that you must report a work-related injury to your employer within 90 days from the time you know or should know that an injury is work-related, without regard to its perceived seriousness, to maintain eligibility for workers’ compensation coverage.
-If your employer did not make an incident report or you are otherwise unsure that it has actual knowledge of your injury or illness, notify an appropriate representative as soon as possible.
+If your employer did not make an incident report or you are otherwise unsure that it has actual knowledge of your injury or illness, notify an appropriate representative as soon as possible for workers compensation documentation.

 Ongoing Documentation: Memorializing Your Treatment & Recovery